 In 2010 one of the easiest things you can do is to start recycling.
 It is probably a tip you’ve seen in just about every blog, newspaper article or talk show featuring going green this New Year.
 Except do you really understand why recycling is important and what it means?
 I’m here to fill you in and give you the 411 on recycling – which is simply processing used or abandoned materials into new products.
 Why is this a benefit to Mother Earth?

 Less Air and Water Pollution.
-When products are manufactured from recycled material less air and water pollution takes place then using virgin materials.
+When products are manufactured from recycled materialtakes place then using virgin materials.
 A great example would be using recycled steel equals a 76 percent reduction of water pollutants and 86 percent of air pollutants!
 Now that is significant!

 Energy Consumption Reduced.
 It takes less energy to make recycled products which means less energy used – common sense.
 Take the example of producing aluminum from scrap; 95 percent less energy is used than new aluminum from bauxite.
-Find out more on the benefits of recycling aluminum from Earth 911.
+Find out more on the benefits of recycling aluminum from.